scylladb/scylla-rust-driver/docs/source/data-types/data-types.md

 * `UDT (User defined type)` <----> Custom user structs with macros
 * `Vector` <----> `Vec<T>`

-Additionally, `Box` and `Arc` serialization and deserialization is supported for all above types.
+Additionally, `Box`, `Arc`, and `Cow` serialization and deserialization is supported for all above types.

 ```{eval-rst}
 .. toctree::